AliceO2Group/InfoLogger/README.md

 This is the O2 logging module.

-More information on architecture, installation, configuration and usage can be found in [doc/README.md].
+More information about architecture, installation, configuration and usage can be found in [the detailed documentation](./doc/README.md).

+For support, please contact alice-o2-flp-support@cern.ch